ignatirabo/pysta/README.md

-# Backwards symbolic execution for tainting argumentation.
+# Forward symbolic execution for taint analysis in Python

-We are working here.

 ## Installation